 - social media accounts and websites that impersonate Elections Canada, which could lead to confusion

-- We are correcting the record.
+- We correct the record.

-- If we see fake accounts or websites impersonating Elections Canada, we will ask that they be removed.
+- If we see fake accounts or websites impersonating Elections Canada, we ask that they be removed.
 Elections Canada has contacts at digital platforms who handle cases of impersonation of Elections Canada; this impersonation is illegal.

 Areas outside Elections Canada's mandate